texas electricity price trends 2024

 6. Market Consolidation.
 Two consecutive hot summers and new market costs have taken a heavy toll on independent REPs, what we call “fighter brands.”
 Consolidation in an industry often leads to less price competition and higher rates.

 One big item that affects the price you pay?
 When you shop.
 Certain seasons — Spring and Fall — are the best time to shop for electricity in Texas.
+And we expect August 2024 electricity rates to be some of the highest historically seen.

 Another issue that increases your bill?
 Letting your contract expire and roll to a variable rate.
 Sign up for our free electricity contract reminder service and never forget again!